Sanix World Rugby Youth Invitational Tournament: History

 In 2000 the first tournament was contested by 11 Japanese and five foreign high school teams from various countries.
 (The tournament expanded from 16 to 20 schools in 2009, thus increasing in both size and importance.)
 It is a unique competition in world rugby for high schools, and is almost a "mini World Cup".
 The idea was devised and initially funded by the Sanix company president Mr. Munemasa.
 Sanix still provides about half the substantial costs for overseas teams to participate.

 Three or four of the Japanese teams are from the local area Kyūshū, where high school rugby is particularly strong.
 The rest are from elsewhere in Japan.
 A Scottish pipe band is a regular fixture, though there was no band in 2007.
 However Dollar Academy has participated twice as Scotland's sole representative so far in the tournament in 2000 and 2004, and George Watson's College Pipe Band, Edinburgh have played both the opening and closing ceremonies from 2008 to date.
 One Italian team (Istituto Casteller) took part in 2002, and Carmarthenshire College from Wales has also participated.

 In 2014 the tournament debuted a girls' rugby sevens tournament to run parallel to the boys' competition.
-The debut girls' tournament was won by a Kanto regional selection team, and the most recent champions are St Mary's College, Wellington who won the 2017 tournament.
+The debut girls' tournament was won by a Kanto regional selection team, and the most recent champions are Fukuoka Ladies Rugby Football Club who won the 2026 tournament.

+The tournaments were cancelled in both 2020 and 2021 due to the COVID-19 pandemic.
+An amended local version (featuring only Japanese teams) of both boys' and girls' tournaments returned for 2022.
+The tournaments returned to a full international format from 2023, featuring twelve teams (six local and six international schools) for the boys' tournament and eight teams (five local and three international schools) for the girls' sevens tournament.